roytang/blog/content/post/2008/09/shards-of-alara-prerelease.md

 you're using Blogger, it's more difficult since Blogger doesn't support

 plugins.
-It might be possible using JavaScript&#8230;I'll think about it hehe
+It might be possible using JavaScript...
+I'll think about it hehe